 SUBMITTING AN ABSENTEE BALLOT

-Location and time: Whether you decide to fax or mail, your voted ballot must be received by the county elections official before the polls close in California at 8:00 p.m. on Election Day.
+Vote-by-mail ballots must be received by the elections official no later than the close of polls at 8:00 p.m. on Election Day.

 Early voting qualifications: No excuse or special registration necessary.
 Voting available at county offices.
 Contact county election official for specific times and locations